 Where To Stay

 When visiting Sarasota County, staying near the beach give you access to some of the best sunsets you’ll have ever seen.
-There are a wide variety of choices on Hotel.com and Vrbo.
-And be sure to read more about the city before you go.
+But there are plenty of other accommodations that aren’t on the beach and are very nice.
+Hotel Indigo is located downtown close to Bayfront Park and there are also home rental options.

 Share on Pinterest!